Murtatrxx/murtatrxx/README.md

 <h4>Hello, I'm Murtatrxx, xxDeveloper.
 My timezone is <a href="https://24timezones.com/time-zone/trt">GMT+3</a>.
 I'm experienced JavaScripts bot programmer & backend developer about 2 years.
 I'm trying to be as active as I can be (3-4 hours/day), I can work up to 😯 <strong>37</strong> hours per week (this is my record - <a href="https://calendar.google.com/calendar/u/0/r/week/2021/5/6?pli=1">05.06.2021</a>).</h4>

 - 💪 Currently working on 2 projects and a big website.
 - 💖 Owner of VisualBot.
 - 👥 Friendly developer ; D
+- 🖥️ Owner of [PercleLang](https://github.com/PercleLang), an upcoming-big programming language

 ## 🔧 Tools